 Networking has undergone monumental changes in the last few decades.
 Enabled by OpenFlow, SDN (software defined networking) is an emerging architecture that is dynamic, manageable, cost-effective, and adaptable, which is thought to be ideal for the high-bandwidth, dynamic nature of today’s applications.
 Everybody these days seems to be talking SDN and what it means for the future of data centers.
-How much do you know about SDN?
+How much do you know about SDN network architecture?
 What does it differ from traditional network?
 What benefits can really we get from it?
 Let’s get closer to SDN together in this blog.

 Traditional Network Architecture Basis